-Grilled chicken set at Gyroland, also at Fira main square.
+Below: grilled chicken set at Gyroland, also at Fira’s main square.
 This set of delicious grilled chicken (which took half an hour to be prepared), came with fries, rice and salad and cost €13.
-It was too much for me, I couldn’t finish!
+It was too big a serving for me, I couldn’t finish!

 Cars / Motor-bikes / ATVs

 I didn’t take a cab so can’t advise on that.
-However, there was a day I tried to grab a cab from the road but no taxis passed by at all, due to the low tourist season.
-Your best bet would be to take the taxi directly from the taxi-station at Fira’s main square, or arrange for a taxi in advanced.
+However, there was a day I tried to grab a cab from the road when it was raining, but no taxis passed by at all, due to the lack of tourists in low season.
+No one walks on the road during winter when it rains, except us silly tourists who missed the bus.

 Fira and Imerovigli are walking distance (20-30 minutes) from each other.
 I wouldn’t recommend walking after dark though because there are very few people around and the roads aren’t exactly well-lit.
 The bus between Fira and Oia cuts through Imerovigli, so you may board wherever there’s a bus-stop sign.